Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 In cases of a juvenile, does an appropriate adult need to be present?

-In cases where a juvenile has been arrested and detained at a police station for a drink driving related offence there is no requirement for the police to wait for an appropriate adult to be present in order to commence the evidential breath testing procedure.
-Procedures under the Road Traffic Act 1988 do not constitute an interview and therefore should not be unduly delayed until an appropriate adult is present.
+In cases where a juvenile has been arrested and detained at a police station for a suspected drink driving related offence there is no requirement for the police to wait for an appropriate adult to be present in order to commence the evidential breath testing procedure.

 Top of page